About Humane Society of Monroe County

 Our Adoption Process...

 If you have an interest in a particular dog or cat, we will have you fill out an adoption application.
 We then have to review the application.
-This process is usually completed within one-two days.
+This process is usually completed within a few days.
 Our goal is to ensure that we have a good match for both the adopter and adoptee.
 We do ask and check personal references and vet references.

 Our adoption fees for dogs are $160 for five years and younger, or $80 for six years and older.
 Adoption fees for cats are five years and younger are $80, and cats six years and older are $60.
 All animals are current on their vaccinations, have been treated for worms, fleas, ear mites and other parasites (if necessary) and have been spayed or neutered.
 Dogs have been heartworm tested and are on heartworm medication.
 Cats are tested for leukemia/FIV.